SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 invite them as co-authors if their contribution is substantial and essential.

-How you acknowledge your contributors can be explained in a simple paragraph, or covered in more details in the CONTRIBUTING.md file.
+How you acknowledge your contributors can be explained in a simple paragraph, or covered in more details in the `CONTRIBUTING` file.
 If it is more extensive add links to a separate document, this will depend on the size of your project and team.

 > ## Discussion: Supporting your contributors
 > #### Time: 5 minutes